cardthrower/cardthrower.github.io/about.md

 ---
 # About page

 Heya!
 My name is Benjamin Nguyen.
-I'm a Computer Science student at the University of Texas at Dallas, but you also might know me from my various student media adventures.
+I'm a developer at Varis, but you might know me from my previous work at UTD's Student Media.

-You can follow me @CardTosser on Twitter to see me tweet about random stuff.
+You can follow me @jazzy_reporter on Twitter to see me tweet about random stuff.

 Devpost: https://devpost.com/cardthrower